Monthly: We charge rent monthly. The charge is for the next month’s rent.

 You must contact the La Aldea Front Office to discuss your intent to vacate La Aldea at the end of your contract term.
 Failure to make the necessary arrangements at the end of the term, or leaving La Aldea in the middle of the term, may result in penalty fees.

-Unlike our undergraduate residence halls, La Aldea remains open during all University breaks and closures.
+Unlike our undergraduate dorms, La Aldea remains open during all University breaks and closures.
 You are not required to leave your apartment during Winter Break.
 The La Aldea front office, however, does periodically close or alter its operating hours during certain holidays—any changes to office hours are announced to residents in advance.

 Yes.
 If you do not like the taste of the tap water, you can purchase a variety of water pitchers with filters which can ameliorate this problem.
 However, we caution you against the more expensive filtration systems that attach directly to the faucet.
 Over time, hard water can cause them to calcify, making them very difficult to remove at the end of the year and possibly resulting in damage to the faucet (for which you can be charged).